Blue Ripple's giving guide for November 2024

 To be clear: even these House races have quite low bang-for-buck compared with State Legislature contests.
 But we understand that you may really, really want to support Dems running for Congress.
 So you do you … but maybe also donate to the State Legislature races in #1 above?

-3. If you want to help Biden win the presidency…
+3. If you want to help Harris win the presidency…

 … donate to grassroots groups in battleground states.

-The Electoral College math is pretty clear: Biden’s path to a second turn runs through seven battleground states.
+The Electoral College math is pretty clear: Harris’s path to the White House runs through seven battleground states.
 And the good news is, five of them are also important for state legislatures: Arizona, Michigan, Nevada, Pennsylvania, and Wisconsin.
 (The other two are Georgia and North Carolina; nothing against them, but all else being equal, we prefer multi-word-score options.)

 The most efficient way to support state-level grassroots efforts is by funding Movement Voter Project.
 They call themselves a “mutual fund for political donations,” and we like what they’re doing to vet and support boots-on-the-ground organizations.
 Here’s the link to MVP’s ActBlue page.

-If you want to get in the weeds, you can go to MVP’s state-specific pages for Arizona, Georgia, Michigan, North Carolina, Pennsylvania, and Wisconsin, where you can learn about and support specific grassroots groups in key states.
+If you want to get in the weeds, you can go to MVP’s state-specific pages for Arizona, Georgia, Michigan, Nevada, North Carolina, Pennsylvania, and Wisconsin, where you can learn about and support specific grassroots groups in key states.
 (Scroll down to “partner snapshots.”)
-As of 4/19/24, Nevada’s page wasn’t available but it should be coming soon.

 4. If you want to help Dems keep the Senate majority…